apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Robbie Robertson cause of death: The Band frontman dies aged 80**
+**New Montgomery Riverfront brawl footage emerges with two suspects still on the lam**

-You can read more about it [here](https://www.independent.co.uk/arts-entertainment/music/news/robbie-robertson-dead-cause-of-death-b2390649.html).
+You can read more about it [here](https://www.foxnews.com/us/new-montgomery-riverfront-brawl-footage-emerges-two-suspects-still-lam).

 ## Requirements
 - Python 3.8